publiccodenet/blog/_posts/2023-12-11-notes-from-community-call-7-december-2023.md

 In the [Standard for Public Code](https://standard.publiccode.net/), we have [a requirement about translations](https://standard.publiccode.net/criteria/use-plain-english.html#requirements) stating "Any translation MUST be up to date with the English version and vice versa.".
 However, many open source projects have community contributed translations, and it is obviously not the intention of the standard to discourage this.

-Therefore, we had created a [proposal for change](https://github.com/publiccodenet/standard/pull/999) to address this.
+Therefore, we created a [proposal for change](https://github.com/publiccodenet/standard/pull/999) to address this.

 During the call we discussed this proposal and what it implies.
 One important observation was that it may not matter if it is the maintainers doing the translations or the community.
-Rather, it would be better to use terms like authoritative translations and courtesy translations.
+Rather, it would be better to use terms like authoritative translations - for translations the maintainers have committed to - and courtesy translations, for community contributed or automatic machine translations.
-Even during the call, some suggestions to the pull request were made in this effect.
+Even during the call, some suggestions to the pull request were made to this effect.

-One aspect of it that also was mentioned is the expectations from a contributor in terms of translations.
+One aspect of it that also was mentioned is a contributor's expectations around translations.
-The documentation should be clear about if a missing authoritative translation to a langaunge would block a contribution from being merged into a release.
+It was proposed that the documentation should be clear that missing authoritative translations would block a contribution from being merged into a release.
-This is essentially having the same implication in practice, but is approaching it from a different angle.
+This is essentially the same in practice, but approaches it from a different angle.
 In the end, the first angle was favored.

-Following from this we should make it clear in the sections of what developers need to do about being clear of what is considered being courtesy and authoritative translations.
+Following from this we should update the 'what developers need to do' sections to be clear about which translations are authoritative or courtesy.

-When we were at the topic of language, we also discussed the first requirement "All codebase documentation MUST be in English.".
+While we were on the topic of language, we also discussed the first requirement "All codebase documentation MUST be in English.".

-This does not mean it must be only in English, it can have complementary translations or summaries in other languages (even in the same file).
+This does not mean it must be only in English; it can have complementary translations or summaries in other languages (even in the same file).
-They can even be leading, but there must be an authorative version in at least English.
+They can even be leading, but there must be an authoritative version in English.
-Making this more clear could make people less hesitant about the standard, both of practical and political reasons.
+Making this more clear could make people less hesitant about the standard, both for practical and political reasons.

 We were also discussing the tricky quesion of how to make clear what version the documentation is for.
 However, we thought that there is not enough widespread best practices out there to crystalize it into requirements.